Time to get caught up after another busy weekend full of golf.

 Overall, my round at Simi Hills was a positive experience.
 Though busy, it doesn’t seem to get as crowded here compared to LA County and muni courses.
 It falls in the same price range as those types of courses and features similar conditioning, but I’d say the setting and layout are better than many in that same class..
-Though nowhere near the same class as the more high-end Moorpark courses or Lost Canyons (well, just Sky at this point) nearby, it’s a solid bargain option.
+Though nowhere near the same class as the more high-end Moorpark courses or nearby Lost Canyons, it’s a solid bargain option.

 Some pictures from Simi Hills Golf Course (10/26/13):

 The main event for Saturday was a round with the LA Golf Group (through Meetup.com—come join us).
 In fact, it was our championship round for the year, so why not make it a special course…

 Rustic Canyon Golf Course • Moorpark, CA • 10/26/13

 Briefly, I’ll discuss my results in our tournament.
 After a 2-over 38 on the front nine here (featuring no three-putts, which is a feat in itself at Rustic Canyon), I fell apart on the back with a 46.
 I ended up tying for the net lead for this event, but second overall for the season as we tallied up our final FedEx Cup style scores from all the previous tournaments.
 Oh well, it was still fun and the competition in this group isn’t too serious, so it’s more about having a good time with the guys.
 Still, knowing I was one shot off the title was a bit of a bummer!